 - Albanian Lek – Albania

 Transportation within the Balkans

 But just remember it is doable using this combination.
-However as compared to train and bus networks (and distances travelled) in other parts of Europe, it is not a fun jolly ride.
-(It took us one day – like almost 8 hours – to reach Zagreb from Dubrovnik, and the same from Ljubljana to Belgrade).
+However, as compared to train and bus networks (and distances traveled) in other parts of Europe, it is not a fun jolly ride.
+(It took us one day – almost 8 hours – to reach Zagreb from Dubrovnik, and the same from Ljubljana to Belgrade).

 The reason we say this is not to scare you, but rather to encourage you to travel if you do not drive or don’t want to rent a car.